georgjz/amiga-project-template/README.md

 make
 ```

 The makefile will look for all source files ending with `*.s` in the directory `src/` and all its subdirectories.
 These files are translated into object files and listings that will be placed in the directory `obj/`.
-Finally, the linker will build the final executable and place it in `build/release`.
+Finally, the linker will build the final executable and place it in `build/`.

-**NOTE**: There's no difference between the `debug` and `release` configuration as of now.
-Standard is `release`.
-I plan add a `debug` configuration that will allow for debugging on an actual Amiga.

 ## License